 Veg pulao recipe or vegetable pulao is another rice delicacy made by mixing veggies and rice.
-It is a simple pulao recipe made by giving aromatic flavoring to the rice and adding vegetables to the flavored rice.
+It is a simple pulao recipe made by giving aromatic flavouring to the rice and adding vegetables to the flavoured rice.
+Other pulao recipes on the blog are chicken pulao, mutton pulao etc.

 Earlier I shared a veg biryani in cooker recipe which was quite easy and quick to prepare and that was a bit spicy flavorful rice dish and veg pulao recipe is a bit less spicy, light and yet is very flavorful.